Board & Leadership Team

 Dr Steve Presence

 Steve Presence is an Associate Professor of Film Studies at UWE Bristol.
-He led the UK Feature Docs research project from which the DFC developed and is the grant holder of the AHRC seed-funding grant that is supporting the DFC’s development.
-Steve is working one day per week on the DFC until December 2023.
+He led the UK Feature Docs research project from which the DFC developed, and alongside Emily Copley, is currently holding the space of DFC CEO until the organisation has the resources to hire paid staff.

 Dr Christo Wallers